Serenity 6.2.0 Release Notes (2022-10-10)

 }

-and base appsettings.json file:
+And the base appsettings.json

 // appsettings.json